Insurance RequirementsWe require that everyone who travels with us have supplemental insurance.

 Another term you will hear is “Comprehensive Insurance,” which essentially means something that covers all of the above.
 Of course, there are still details to consider, and Embark requirements to meet.

-So let’s go through the types of insurance.
+So let’s go through the different types of insurance.

-Trip cancellation insurance, not required, but encouraged by Embark, will reimburse you for lost expenses if you have to cancel or interrupt your trip because of a covered reason, such as illness, death of a loved one or travel partner, the tour company going out of business or cancelling the trip, or missing a flight because of something that wasn’t your fault.
-Note that some companies’ policies don’t cover all airlines, so make sure you have a match there.
+Trip cancellation insurance, not required, but STRONGLY encouraged by Embark.
+Trip cancellation insurance will reimburse you for lost expenses if you have to cancel or interrupt your trip.
+There are usually different levels of cancellation insurance ranging from cancellation due to an unforeseen circumstance such as illness to missing a flight because of something that wasn’t your fault.

-The coverage limit for this form of insurance is often expressed as a multiple, such as 1.5 times, or a percentage (perhaps 150%) of the cost of the trip, and often, you will need to purchase this insurance within two weeks of sending us your deposit.
+The coverage limit for this form of insurance is often expressed as a multiple, such as 1.5 times, or a percentage (perhaps 150%) of the cost of the trip.
+The more comprehensive policies sometimes require you to purchase this insurance within two weeks of submitting a deposit for your trip.
 Be sure you don’t miss this deadline if you purchase this insurance!

-Given the remote destinations and conditions encountered on many Embark trips, and the fact that random things can happen that are beyond anyone’s control, we require that everyone who tours with us have travel insurance.
+Given the remote destinations and conditions encountered on many Embark trips, and the fact that things can happen that are beyond anyone’s control, we require that everyone who tours with us have supplemental insurance.

 Your policy must include the following: